iconincar/isotope-docs/scripting/profile.md

 This method is called by the compositor to allow the profile to arrange displayed program content (or views) in the logical layout space.
 The layout space is the same space in which the outputs are arranged in the `arrange_outputs` method.
 A view can be thought of as a window that displays all or part of a program's surface (or rendered content) one or more times in the layout.
 An implementation can take into account any number of factors, such as the currently-active layout, the number and resolutions of connected outputs, the list of connected processes, or other factors as desired.

 When this method is not defined, the default implementation simply creates one view per program and places it at `0,0` in the layout, setting its size to fill the entire layout.
 If multiple programs are running, they will be placed on top of each other in an unspecified order.
 Therefore, the default behavior is only suitable for profiles that will be running a single program, such as a simple kiosk-style setup with one interface.
 In all other cases, profiles should define a custom implementation.
+The default implementation respects the [surface's `preferred_output`](./surface#method-preferred-output) value and will create a view to cover that output (instead of the entire layout) when possible.

 ::: tip Example: Simply place views to fill the entire layout
 ```lua